Guidance

 In future years, evidence will be provided to the Doctors' and Dentists' Review Body (DDRB) (by Health Education England and other stakeholders) about hard-to-fill training programmes and other uses for flexible pay premia, to allow them to review the use of the payments and make recommendations on their application and value.

-2.6 How should additional contracted hours be paid?
+2.5 How should additional contracted hours be paid?

 Basic pay will be for a 40-hour week, including paid breaks.
 Additional rostered hours, up to maximum of eight hours can be additionally contracted and reflected in the work schedule.
 Such additional hours will be paid at the basic hourly rate with appropriate enhancements payable for any hours which fall into the unsocial hour periods.

-2.7 How can work done on-call be prospectively estimated and paid?
+2.6 How can work done on-call be prospectively estimated and paid?

-The arrangements set out in the TCS for paying for work undertaken while on-call, are similar to those which are currently used for specialty doctors and consultants.
+The arrangements set out in the TCS for paying for work undertaken while on-call, are similar to those which are used for specialty doctors and consultants.

-On-call frequency and prospectively estimated work done while on-call will be outlined in work schedules upon which a doctor’s pay is based.
+On-call frequency and prospectively estimated work done while on-call should be outlined in work schedules upon which a doctor’s pay is based.
 Should working patterns vary from the schedule, this should be addressed through the work schedule review process and pay adjusted accordingly.

-Pension arrangements are set out in Schedule 2 paragraphs 67-69 of the TCS as follows.
+Pension arrangements are set out in Schedule 2 paragraphs 66-68 of the TCS as follows.
 The following pay elements of the 2016 contract fall into the definitions contained in the NHS Pension Scheme Regulations 2015 (as amended):

 • all hours worked up to 40 hours per week on average and paid at the basic pay rate